Jenson Tunnel

 Jenson Railroad Tunnel (Note: Also called "KCS-Backbone Tunnel".) is the first and only railroad tunnel in the present state of Oklahoma.
 It was constructed through Backbone Mountain (Note: Backbone Mountain is a feature of the Ouachita Mountains range and is also called Devil's Backbone.
 The mountain extends across the state line into Sebastian County, Arkansas.
 The Battle of Devil's Backbone was fought on this mountain on September 1, 1863, during the American Civil War.) during 1885–86, by the Fort Smith & Southern Railway (FSSR).
 (Note: The St. Louis & San Francisco Railroad (also known as the "Frisco" or SLSF.) controlled the Fort Smith & Southern Railway, which was formed in 1886 and which was absorbed by the Frisco in March, 1887.) and has remained in service until the present.
 At the time it was built, the tunnel was located in the Choctaw Nation in Indian Territory.
 Since Oklahoma became a state in 1907, the tunnel site has been part of Le Flore County, Oklahoma.
-It is now primarily used by the Kansas City Southern Railroad (KCS), and is sometimes referred to as the KCS - Jenson Tunnel.
+It is now primarily used by the Canadian Pacific Kansas City, previously the Kansas City Southern Railroad (KCS), and has sometimes been referred to as the KCS - Jenson Tunnel.

 History

 Jenson Tunnel is located on private property northeast of Rock Island and is the only known railroad tunnel in Oklahoma.
-Now used by the Kansas City Southern, it was built by Frisco Railway in 1885–86.
+It was built by a predecessor of the St. Louis-San Francisco Railway (Frisco) in 1885–86.
 (Note: Stone markers above the north and south portals show a date of 1886.)
 The tunnel was created through Backbone Mountain in what is now Le Flore County, Oklahoma.

 One blogger reported that the tunnel was built on the east side of the Arkansas-Indian Territory border, but that a subsequent realignment of the border put it entirely inside the present state of Oklahoma.